 The SECC will assist GaDOE in the development of its ESSA plan to work collectively to increase student achievement throughout the state by looking at multiple indicators and meeting federal accountability requirements.

-The SECC staff will work with the Office of Federal Programs and the Office of School Improvement (SI) staff in the delivery of TA and support services to low-performing schools, including collaboration with MDE and national centers.
-The SECC also will assist with the development of tools and materials to support the collaborative work of these two offices into one SECC project.
+The SECC staff will work with the Office of Federal Programs (OFP) and the Office of School Improvement (SI) staff in the delivery of technical assistance (TA) and support services to low-performing schools, including collaboration with MDE and national centers.

 North Carolina has built a robust Instructional Improvement System to manage the process of teaching and learning through a continuous improvement cycle of (a) curriculum development; (b) instructional delivery; (c) assessment at the classroom, district, and state level; and (d) the review and analysis of data.
 During Year 4, SECC continued discussions and planning for a training tool to assist teachers in identifying and developing instructional resources; in obtaining and analyzing teacher and stakeholder feedback regarding English language arts (ELA) and math standards; and initiated planning efforts for a sustainability plan for the Global Education state initiative.
 In Year 5, SECC will assist NCDPI in completing the teacher training tool, in developing a process and guide for reviewing and revising academic standards and a format for collecting stakeholder feedback for the process.
 In addition, SECC will continue to support the development of a sustainability plan for the Global Education initiative.